icon-project/earlgrey/README.md

 # Earlgrey

-Earlgrey is a python library which provides a convenient way to publish and consume between processes using RabbitMQ.
+Earlgrey is a python library which provides a convenient way to publish and consume messages between processes using RabbitMQ.
 It is abstracted to RPC pattern.

 # How to use
 ```python